sebastianfrey/dcomponent/docs/Factory.md

 A `Factory` provides an easy to use interface for creating dijits.
 Usually a factory plays off its strengths when used for automatic generation of forms.
 This class inherits from `dojo/Stateful` and `dojo/Evented`.
+The `Factory` is the actual heart of the `dcomponent/Component` implementation.
+It handles the automatic data driven generation of dijit's.

 # Factory API